Dropped wreaths mark 70th anniversary of tragic Montana fire

 The blaze spread to thousands of acres within minutes, cutting off the men's escape and forcing them to race against the fast-moving flames up a steep slope.

-Just three people survived the tragedy memorialized by Norman Mclean in his book "Young Men and Fire."
+Just three people survived the tragedy memorialized by Norman Maclean in his book "Young Men and Fire."

-Note: This story has been updated to correct the spelling of Norman Maclean's name.